-One objective is to provide students with the opportunity to learn about various topics in applied life sciences by attending talks at KGI from industry professionals, research faculty, and graduate students.
-This part of the course will be referred to as “Current Topics” and coordinated by Prof. Schlappi.
+This course has two objectives.
+One objective is to provide students with the opportunity to learn about various topics in applied life sciences by attending research talks at KGI.
+Students will be involved in the planning and coordination of these talks to ensure they are relevant to their PhD research.
 Another objective of this course is to engage researchers in reading about, considering, and discussing the responsible conduct of science.
-Ph.D. students are required to take the online ethics course as one of the requirements to pass this course (https://nationalethicscenter.org/cmditr-rcr-modules/how-to-use-these-rcrmodules).
-The following topics will be discussed in class: data acquisition and management, mentoring and collaboration, collaboration between Academia and private industry, authorship, publication and peer review, misconduct in research, conflicts of Interest and scientific Objectivity, animal and human subjects, and whistleblowing.
-The course is designed as an option for meeting current NIH and NSF requirements for training in the responsible conduct of research.
-This part of the course will be referred to as “Ethics” and coordinated by Prof. Hernandez.
-(ALS 503)
+Ph.D. students are required to take the online ethics course as one of the requirements to pass the courses described under KGI’s Office of Research and Sponsored Projects.
+Topics include data acquisition and management, mentoring and collaboration, collaboration between Academia and private industry, authorship, publication and peer review, misconduct in research, conflicts of Interest and scientific objectivity, animal and human subjects, and whistleblowing.
+This course helps to ensure that NIH and NSF requirements are met for training in the responsible conduct of research.

 PhD program students only

 Celebrating 25 years of innovation!
 25.kgi.edu.